Privatehive/gcp-hosted-github-runner/README.md

 #### The VM instance stops shortly after it was created without processing a workflow task

-The VM will stop itself if the registration at the GitHub runner group fails.
+The VM will stop (but not delete) itself if the registration at the GitHub runner group fails.
 This can be caused by:
 * A typo in the GitHub Enterprise, Organization, Repository name.
 Check the Terraform variables `github_enterprise`, `github_organization`, `github_repositories` for typos.
 * A not existing GitHub runner group within the Enterprise/Organization.
 Check the Terraform variable `github_runner_group` for typos.
 * The GitHub runner version is [deprecated](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#controlling-runner-software-updates-on-self-hosted-runners).
 The GitHub runner won't accept any Workflow job.
-Check the Terraform variable `github_runner_download_url` and update to latest GitHub runner version.
+Check the Terraform variable `github_runner_download_url` and update to latest GitHub runner version or leave empty to always use the latest version.
-* An invalid jit-config.

-You can observer the runner registration process by connecting to the VM instance via SSH and running:
+You can observer the runner registration process by connecting to the VM instance via SSH (see `enable_ssh`) and running:
 ```
 $ sudo journalctl -u google-startup-scripts.service --follow
 ```